CrochetBench: Can Vision-Language Models Move from Describing to Doing in Crochet Domain?: Tasks

-In the project-level setting, the model is provided with the complete crochet instruction in natural language together with the corresponding product image, and must generate an entire CrochetPARADE program.
+\paragraph{Project-Level Translation} In the project-level setting, the model is provided with the complete crochet instruction in natural language together with the corresponding product image, and must generate an entire CrochetPARADE program.
 This variant is globally self-contained but considerably more challenging than the step-level task: models must track stitch states over long horizons, resolve ambiguities in natural language, and produce code that is both syntactically valid and semantically aligned with the final design.
-Image grounding plays a crucial role in disambiguating constructs such as repeated motifs, symmetry, and termination conditions. \paragraph{Evaluation.} We assess model outputs using two complementary metrics.
-The first is \textbf{Compilation Success Rate (CSR)}, and the second is \textbf{Partial Executable Rate (PER)}, which measures the average fraction of a program that compiles successfully before failure.
-While CSR captures all-or-nothing executability, PER provides a finer-grained view of structural alignment, offering credit to models that generate correct prefixes even if the full program does not compile.
-Error types are categorized using the same taxonomy as in the step-level evaluation.
+This setting reflects how crochet instructions are used in practice, where each step depends on the correctness of all preceding steps.
+Image grounding is especially helpful for interpreting repeated motifs, symmetry, shaping, and termination conditions that may be under-specified in text alone.